Piano World ®

 I love to share my enthusiasm for all things piano with the world, hence Piano World.

 One of my greatest pleasures is seeing people organize Piano Parties around the world.
 What’s a piano party you ask?
 It’s an event organized to share a common love of the piano.
-They are often held in people’s homes (we love to host them here in Parsonsfield Maine), but are also held in bigger venues.
+They are often held in people’s homes (I plan to host some here in Cornish Maine once I fix up the big 1850 house I bought), but are also held in bigger venues.

 In 2011 we organized a Piano Tour of European piano makers, starting in Hamburg Germany and ending in Vienna Austria.
 In 2016 Kathy and I attended a piano party in Milan Italy.
 There are a group of our piano forums members from Europe who organize a piano party in a different country each year.
 So far they’ve held piano parties in Portugal, Belgium, Switzerland (on top of Mount Pilas), Italy, Bulgaria, and Spain.
 Amazing!